 To ensure that new build properties meet specific standards for sound insulation, sound insulation testing needs to be done.
-It’s a requirement for all new build properties to have sound testing carried out, to ensure compliance with Building Regulations Approved Document E. Sound insulation testing is especially important for new build properties when noise is being tested for the very first time.
+It’s a requirement for all new build properties that share a party wall to have sound testing carried out, to ensure compliance with Building Regulations Approved Document E. Sound insulation testing is especially important for new build properties when noise is being tested for the very first time.
 Here’s why it’s something that can’t be overlooked.

 What is Sound Insulation Testing?